 VVC spec may just require decoding one layer but it may have layer id other than 0 and it needs to be able to handle having NALUs with other layer ids in the bitstream.
 This needs some HRD aspect study.

-Would all the layers start at the same time.
+Would all the layers start at the same time?
 The syntax does not limit this but the topic could be further studied for HRD and related aspects.

 SPS and PPS could be reused across layers.
 Another contribution (JVET-N0045) exists which treats layer id 0 specially and allows sharing.